5 highly unusual Australian native plants for your garden - Minimalist Gardener

 What makes it unusual

-Wedding Bush doesn’t look like a typical Australian native at all.
+Wedding bush does not look like a typical Australian native at all.
 Its flowers are pure white, perfectly symmetric five-petalled stars that appear in tight clusters across the shrub.
-The geometry is so crisp and uniform it almost looks artificial — more like a porcelain ornament or a crafted paper flower than something wild.
+The geometry is so crisp and uniform it almost looks artificial — more like a porcelain ornament or a crafted paper flower than something that grows in the bush.

 How to grow it